-orma i oca migrodiemo (or i) Goo Goodwill Trademarks Amounts in NOK million Units 2022 2021 2022 2021 Units in segment Bakery Nordic countries 867 861 - - Bakery Europe (excl.
+orma roca migrodiento (or i) Goo Goodwill Trademarks Amounts in NOK million Units 2022 2021 2022 2021 Units in segment Bakery Nordic countries 867 861 - - Bakery Europe (excl.
 Nordic) 480 458 - - Sweet Ingredients 2 420 925 - - Plant based 223 207 5 4 Total 3 990 2 451 5 4 2022 2021 Total capital employed 31 December 9 262 6 352 EBIT (adj.)
-853 646 Factors that affect the discount rate Operates in 23 countries, primarily in Europe, and budgets in local currency. a recently acquired business in the USA; modera te industry risk; Raw material price estimates are based on the market situation at time of calculation Key raw materials: vegetable oil, dairy products, m Key raw materials: vegetable oil, dairy products, molasses, sugar and flour.
+853 646 Factors that affect the discount rate Operates in 23 countries, primarily in Europe, and budgets in local currency.
+Operates in 23 countries, primarily in Europe, and a recently acquired business in the USA; moderate industry risk; budgets in local currency.
+Raw material price estimates are based on the market situation at time of calculation Key raw materials: vegetable oil, dairy products, m olasses, sugar and flour.
 Production sites Own production mainly in Scandinavia, but also in units in Central and Eastern Europe.
 A manufactur t some small manuf acturing Gross profit is based on past performance, adjusted for future expectations Gross profit is affected by companies' competitive ability to develop good cost-in-use products.
-OFI s orted by Customisation and ability to develop products in collaboration with customers cream products, as well as plant-based products.
-OFI tracks consumer trends and collaborates closely with its customers, who are manufacturers and suppliers of bakery and ice cream products, as well as plant-based products.
+OFI s orted by Customisation and ability to develop products in collaboration with customers OFI tracks consumer trends and collaborates closely with its customers, who are manufacturers and suppliers of bakery and ice cream products, as well as plant-based products.
 In recent years, OFI has focused on sustainability, and its portfolio includes a growing share of plant-based and other products.
 Economic conditions and market outlook OFI was impacted by the coronavirus pandemic in 2020-2021 and to some extent in early 2022, but has had virtually normal activity for large parts of 2022.
 Demand is expected to be safe to some extent in future since the products supplied by OFI are "basic goods" in the bakery and ice cream ingredients segments, and plant-based products.
 But there is some uncertainty attached to future demand due to the uncertain economic situation in many of OFI's markets as a result of high inflation and reduced consumer purchasing power.
 Climate risk As a supplier of food ingredients, OFI has high consumption of raw materials such as grains, sugar and oils, and is thus exposed to potential climate risks.
 OFI tracks potential risks and seeks to reduce risk by being a local partner with access to a broad and diversified group of suppliers throughout the OFI network.
 OFI does not expect the risk of climate change to have a significant negative impact on its competitive position in the market in the next 3-5 years.
 Terminal value Growth 1.5%.